jbequ5/SAGE-Enigma-Subnet/SAGE_README.md

 Fragments and high-value artifacts can only leave through tiered access and selective encryption: contributors must meet minimum contribution scores to unlock deeper queries or high-signal fragments.
 High-value artifacts remain encrypted until the contributor’s score qualifies them.
 All access is logged and auditable.
 There is no open leakage — the system is designed to keep intelligence inside the community while rewarding honest participation.

+### Why This Flywheel Is Different

+This is not another shared database or static knowledge repository.
+This is a true self-reinforcing intelligence flywheel that does not exist anywhere else today.
+Every Enigma Machine run feeds real, scored, provenance-tracked data into a shared Solving Strategy Layer.
+Synapse’s self-audit loop then measures actual performance with the Advice Success Score and continuously improves the entire system.
+The best intelligence flows into the Economic Layer, creating real sponsor proposals and tools that generate revenue and expand the subnet.
+That value flows back as stronger incentives, drawing in more participants and richer data.

+The result is a compounding cycle where intelligence gets measurably smarter with every mission, every self-audit, and every reuse.
+Local innovation is enhanced by collective breakthroughs.
+Honest contribution is rewarded.
+And the entire system grows stronger together.

+This is the People’s Intelligence Layer — built by the many, owned by the many, and designed so that the people who build it are the ones who win.